OwenCochell/cursepy/docs/source/install.rst

 Windows
 -------

-Windows users can download a python installer `here <https://www.python.org/downloads/>`_.
+Windows users can download the `python installer <https://www.python.org/downloads/>`_.
 The installation is pretty straightforward, although we recommend adding python to your PATH environment variable, as it makes using python much easier.